Wolterton Hall: Alterations and additions

 Horatio Walpole, 3rd Earl of Orford, the great-grandson of Horatio Walpole, inherited the hall and he initiated many alterations to it.
 In 1828 Horatio commissioned the architect George Repton, who was the fourth son of Humphry Repton the landscape designer, to build a new Palladian wing on the east elevation of the hall.
 This consisted of a two-storey four bay link to a fifth three storey bay creating a pedimented palladian pavilion.
 He also added the Portland stone arcade to the south elevation which consisted of seven semi-circular arches with a balustrade terrace balcony above.
-At each end of the arcade he constructed an open staircase which lead from the terrace down to the gardens below.
+At each end of the arcade he constructed an open staircase which led from the terrace down to the gardens below.

 The interior

-The interior designs for the hall included a marble hall which was formally the entrance hall before Repton's alterations to the entrance in 1828.
+The interior designs for the hall included a marble hall which was formerly the entrance hall before Repton's alterations to the entrance in 1828.
 The room has four mahogany doors which were a gift of Queen Caroline, the wife of George II.

 The room also contains a fireplace with an overmantel of white marble and coloured agate by Richard Fisher of Ripon.
-The room has a classical motif stucco ceiling.
-The house has a central domed full height stairwell with a stone cantilevered staircase with a lyre-shaped wrought iron balustrade topped with a banded mahogany handrail.
+The room has a classical motif stucco ceiling and a floor inlaid with polished limestone from the Swedish island of Öland.
+The house has a central domed full-height stairwell with a stone cantilevered staircase with a lyre-shaped wrought iron balustrade topped with a banded mahogany handrail.

-Horace Walpole's study was decorated and designed by Italian painter Jacopo Amigoni in the late-Baroque/Rococo style.
+Horatio Walpole's study was decorated and designed by Italian painter Jacopo Amigoni in the late-Baroque/Rococo style.
 Other rooms of the house are also embellished with fire-surrounds by Fisher (eight in total), and many of the walls have family portrait paintings.